I’ve been a paying customer for HostRocket for the last 37 months. During that time, I’ve monitored their performance – avg. load time and uptime.

 If you feel that your site was not up the guaranteed 99.5% during a given month, please submit a trouble ticket stating your situation and we will review this with you, and credit your account accordingly.

-After checking our test site performance using HostRocket service, it seems like we should be able to get credits for September and October.
-Huh… On the good side, it seems like they’ve improved their uptime over the past half a year(new data center perhaps?):
+After checking our test site performance using HostRocket service, it seems like we should be able to get credits for last September and October.
+But on the good side, it seems like they’ve improved their uptime this year(new data center perhaps?):